Showing posts with label Bollywood. Show all posts

 While Naren is away in Calcutta for studies, Mini’s mother and uncle fix her marriage to Ghanshyam (Girish Karnad), a childless widower, in another village.
 Mini writes a desperate letter to Naren, hoping to run away with him, but Naren does not come and Mini is married to Ghanshyam.

 Ghanshyam lives with his widowed step mother (Shashikala), younger step brother Nikhil (Dheeraj Kumar) and step sister Charulata (Preeti Ganguly).
 Younger brother Nikhil is married for three years and is very much in love with his wife (Ritu Kamal) but they are still childless.
 Charu, simple and likeable, is fat, and the family has difficulties to find a husband for her.
-Ghanshyam, the eldest son and head of the house, is runs a business of selling wheat and takes care of the family expenses.
-Nikhil also works, but uses his income to live more comfortably and does not contribute to household expenses.
+Ghanshyam, the eldest son and head of the house, runs a business (selling wheat) and takes care of the family expenses.
+Younger brother Nikhil also works, but uses his income to live more comfortably and does not contribute to household expenses.

 The new bride, Mini is full of resentment and anger against Ghanshyam and still dreams of Naren.
 She refuses to share bed with her husband and is sullen in her relationship with the rest of the family.
 Ghanshyam is very patient and understanding towards his young wife.
 In spite of her anger and resentment, slowly she is drawn in the complex negotiations and power-plays of living in a joint family.